dazuma/toys/toys-core/docs/guide.md

 Toys-Core is a command line *framework* in the traditional sense.
 It is intended to be used to write custom command line executables in Ruby.
-The framework provides common facilities such as argumentparsing and online help, while your executable chooses and configures those facilities, and implements the actual behavior.
+The framework provides common facilities such as argument parsing and online help, while your executable chooses and configures those facilities, and implements the actual behavior.